lqueryvg/sud/readme.txt

 Indexes (Idea)

-    Indexes are like constraint groups in that they store data about candidates, with a view to detecting certain types of conditions that trigger particular solving techniques.
+    Indexes are like constraint groups in that they store data about candidates, with a view to detecting certain types of conditions for different solving techniques.

-    For example, to detect Single Position, could create an index on a constraint group which, for each value not yet found, lists which cells the value could occur in.
+    For example, to detect Single Position, we could create an index on a constraint group which, for each value not yet found, lists which cells the value could occur in.
 Then, as soon as the length of the list of cells for any value is reduced to 1, the position of the value is known.

     Therefore the index would need to be notified whenever a cell value or its candidates change.